Brent Burns: Personal life

-Starting in the 2009 season, Burns purchased a suite at the Xcel Energy Center for members of the military and their families to attend Minnesota Wild home games.
+Starting with the 2009–10 season, Burns purchased a suite at the Xcel Energy Center for members of the military and their families to attend Minnesota Wild home games.

-Burns also owns and operates a ranch in Texas where he raises and maintains many species of exotic animals, including wildebeest, fallow deer, and more.
-For his 1000th game, his fellow San Jose Sharks teammates bought him two antelopes to add to his animal collection.
+Burns also owns and operates a ranch in Texas where he raises and maintains exotic animals, including wildebeest, fallow deer, and other species.
+For his 1,000th game, his fellow San Jose Sharks teammates bought him two antelopes to add to his animal collection.

-Burns made his acting debut with a 2-episodes role in season 6 of Vikings as an ambitious raider named Skane.
+Burns made his acting debut in a two-episode role during season six of Vikings, portraying an ambitious raider named Skane.